prince-chrismc/Simple-Socket/docs/README.md

 - Unix Systems: The command is `make` which produce a release and debug version depending on the `CMAKE_BUILD_TYPE` specified.
 - Windows Systems: The usual MSVC files can be build through the IDE or via command line interface.

-Installation can be achieved by adding the runtime ( simply the .dll generate with the cmake SIMPLE_SOCKET_SHARED as ON ) to either the execution directory of your application or to a location of [PATH](http://www.linfo.org/path_env_var.html) variable.
+Installation can be achieved by adding the runing `make install` from your build folder.

 ## Class Overview
 Network communications via sockets can be abstracted into two categories of functionality; the active socket and the passive socket.